sonrabakarim/barlkk/_posts/2016-09-19-choose-hugo-over-jekyll.md

 [![After Dark theme for Hugo screenshot](/images/after-dark-framed.png)](https://comfusion.github.io/after-dark/)

 So give Hugo a try.
 And, while you're at it, check out the [After Dark theme](https://comfusion.github.io/after-dark/) for a [culture jamming](https://en.wikipedia.org/wiki/Vaporwave) take on content publishing in the new millennium.

-In a sea of choice, which will you choose?